Amphibia (TV series): In other media

 Characters from Amphibia appear in Chibiverse, an animated series based on the "Chibi Tiny Tales" shorts.

 A book based on the series, titled Marcy's Journal: A Guide to Amphibia was released on December 6, 2022, by Disney Books and TokyoPop.
 The book, which is a real-life version of Marcy's journal seen through the series, was written by creator Matt Braly and show writer Adam Colás, with illustrations by Amphibia character designer Catharina Sukiman.
 According to Braly, the book features stories not seen within the series, as well as further explore the show's lore and provide further character insight.

 A second book was published Disney Books and TokyoPop, in March 2025.
 Entitled The Art of Amphibia, and 225 pages long, it includes the artwork of the three seasons of the series, development of the series, and crew artwork, with the book's foreword by Brenda Song.
 Braly also stated that the book would not be the last book on Amphibia being made with Tokyopop, noting "another very exciting project that is...being written and drawn," focusing on Sprig.

 Future

 In 2025, while promoting the graphic novel spin-off Amphibia: Strange Voyage, Matt Braly revealed that he was in talks with Disney about possibly developing either a television special or miniseries, picking up from where the show left off.
+The book series is set to release on November 4, 2026.